SystemFw/blog/content/staging/paxos-failures.md

 the value unless they already have one, reset their lock status, and then return success.
 If the writer receives success responses from all the storage servers it sent its write to, then the WOR write succeeds.
-TODO: remove this as it gets too much into write repair
+TODO: remove this as it gets too much into write repair.
+Well, not sure about this actually.

 ### Lock Stealing